What are dental cleanings?

 - Full mouth debridement: Usually takes at least an hour but can be longer based on the amount of tartar buildup.

-- Scaling and root planning: Typically completed in at least two appointments, lasting 60 to 90 minutes.
+- Scaling and root planing: Typically completed in at least two appointments, lasting 60 to 90 minutes.

 - Periodontal maintenance: Usually an hour-long cleaning every three to four months.